 The A.Eugene & Bernice Hoeper ASL & Interpreting ProgramStudents will develop skills in expressive and receptive use of American Sign Language and specific technical skills required to interpret and transliterate.

-In addition, students will study topics relevant to Deaf people and the field of interpreting.
-Students will experience a wide variety of learning activities to enhance practical skills as well as theoretical knowledge.
-These include on-site observations and interviews, attendance at Deaf-related community activities, guest lectures, video and audio lab assignments, and classroom lectures.
+The A. Eugene & Bernice Hoeper ASL and Interpreting Program offers courses in American Sign Language (ASL) and Interpretation between ASL and English.
+Students will first obtain proficiency in ASL and Deaf Culture through a wide variety of learning activities to enhance practical skills as well as theoretical knowledge.
+These include on-site observations, service-learning, attendance at Deaf-related community activities, guest lectures, video and audio lab assignments.

-CCBC offers two INTR program options – The A.A.S program is ideal for students who want to become ASL Interpreters and do not already have a degree.
-The Certificate program is ideal for students who want to become ASL Interpreters but already have a degree.
+CCBC offers 3 program options.
+The A.A. in ASL and Deaf Culture is ideal for students still learning ASL.
+The A.A.S in Interpreter Preparation is ideal for students who are proficient in ASL and do not already have a degree.
+The Certificate in Interpreter Preparation is ideal for students who are proficient in ASL and already have a Bachelors degree.
 Transcript evaluation may be necessary to determine if prerequisites have been fulfilled.

 ProgramsAssociate of Arts

 - Students completing the A.A. in ASL and Deaf Culture may consider careers in human services with the Deaf and Hard-of-hearing community.
 Graduates of this program use their conversational ASL skills in a variety of work settings.

 - Graduates of the A.A.S. or Certificate in Interpreting may consider self-employment or private practice positions in the corporate and non-profit sectors, or work placement through an interpreter referral agency.

 - Employment opportunities for interpreters span multiple settings including educational, medical, mental health, religious, performing arts, legal, and government.